 Build a cutting-edge, actionable threat intelligence

 Digital transformation has infiltrated the enterprise world, leading to a rise in the increasingly complex threat landscape.
-Understanding the big picture of the threat lifecycle, including a range of threat actors, emerging attack surfaces, and attack philosophies is a must to ensure proactive cyber threat intelligence.
+Understanding the big picture of the threat lifecycle, including a range of threat modeling processes, tools, threat actors, emerging attack surfaces, and attack philosophies is a must to ensure proactive and strategic cyber threat intelligence.

 What makes a skilled cyber threat intelligence professional?